susannasiebert/pVAC-Seq/docs/features.rst

 pVAC-Seq uses a single-sample VCF file as its input.
 The only prerequisite is annotation of the user's VCF file with VEP.
 See the :ref:`prerequisites_label` for more information

-**No local install of epitope prediction softwares**
+**No local install of epitope prediction software**

 pVAC-Seq utilizes the IEDB RESTful web interface.
-This means that none of the underlying prediction softwares, like NetMHC, need to be installed locally.
+This means that none of the underlying prediction software, like NetMHC, needs to be installed locally.

 **MHC Class I and Class II predictions**